 4000 characters remaining

-Our main goal is to create novel circulating biomarkers of decelerated aging process, and to explore their role as mediators of the link between lifestyle and healthy lifespan and its mode of inheritance.
+Our main aim is to define novel circulating biomarkers of decelerated aging, to explore how they link lifestyle to longevity, and to determine whether they are heritable and can promote trans-generational healthy aging.

-We will utilize state-of-the-art technologies (i.e. Infinium MethylationEPIC beadchip, (EPIC array) and a hyperbaric chamber oxygen treatment (HBOT)) to obtain significant information on epigenomic changes in Cytosine methylation in DNA from cd34+/Lin- cells isolated from whole blood.
-We will tie the epigenomic profiles obtained with data from a comprehensive cognitive assessment (NeuroTrax MindstreamsTM, NeroTrax Corp, NY), advanced brain imaging analysis (functional MRI+DTI+perfusion) and physiological examinations including cardiopulmonary exercise testing (CPET).
-We will include HBOT study of young and aged mice, to have a profound view of the mechanisms that trigger the deceleration of the aging process.
-Our proposed goals are:
+We will use state-of-the-art Infinium MethylationEPIC beadchip and EPIC array tools with HBOT to gain insight into epigenetic changes detectable in DNA samples collected from CD34+/Lin- cells in whole blood samples.
+We will tie these epigenomic profiles to data derived from comprehensive cognitive assessments (NeuroTrax MindstreamsTM, NeroTrax Corp, NY), advanced brain imaging analyses (functional MRI+DTI+perfusion), and physiological cardiopulmonary exercise testing (CPET).
+To gain a robust understanding of the mechanisms that trigger the decelerated aging, we will expose old and young mice to HBOT.
+Our proposed aims are:

-Goal 1: To establish the HBOT effect on the human epigenome.
+Aim 1: To establish the effect of HBOT on the human epigenome.

 1a.
-Employing EPIC array to cross-sectionally monitor epigenomic changes in elderlies, that were admitted to HBOT (baseline, during treatment, following treatment) followed by Epigenome Wide Association Studies to identify candidate epiloci.
-We will correlate cognitive tests, functional MRI and CPET with our subject’s epigenome.
-We will validate candidate differential methylated loci by applying Sequenom's MassArray technology.
+EPIC arrays will be used to cross-sectionally monitor epigenomic changes in elderly individuals undergoing HBOT (baseline, during treatment, post-treatment), and epigenome-wide association studies will be conducted to detect candidate epigenetic sites (epiloci) correlated with the results of cognitive tests, functional MRI, and CPET.
+Differentially methylated loci will be validated with the Sequenom MassArray technology.

 1b.
-To elaborate on the aging factor and the HBOT effect we will add a younger cohort (age 45-55YO) that will be treated similarly to the elderly group.
-Comparison between the three groups (centenarian, elderly and young) will be held in order to tease out the aging effect.
+To further explore the relationship between aging and HBOT, we will incorporate a younger cohort (45-55 years old) that will be treated similarly to the elderly group.
+Comparisons between the three groups (ELLIs, elderly, and young) will be conducted to detect aging-related effects.

-Goal 2: To identify molecular networks and longitudinal trajectories predictive of transition to decelerated aging process following HBOT.
-Integrate and investigate high dimensional data obtained in objective 1 to identify molecular networks and trajectories that result in recovery after HBOT.
-Integrative approaches will include model-based statistical analysis to score genes for their association with this healthy performance by considering not only their genetic association strengths, but also their associated phenotypes and, crucially, the relevant gene interactions that account for the polygenetic nature of a complex trait such as decelerated aging process.
+Aim 2: To identify molecular networks and longitudinal trajectories predictive of decelerated aging following HBOT.

+We will Integrate the high-dimensional data from Aim 1 to define molecular networks and trajectories associated with recovery after HBOT.
+Integrative approaches will include model-based statistical analyses to score genes for their association with healthy performance based on the strength of genetic associations, related phenotypes, and, crucially, the genetic interactions that account for the complexity of healthy aging.

-Goal 3: To establish candidate epiloci prioritization for further investigation.
+Goal 3: To establish candidate epiloci that can be prioritized for further investigation.

 3a.
-This interplay of two fields of research (recovery therapy and centenarians as a model of successful aging) will further our understanding of the complex aspects of a healthy lifespan by identifying loci that, when altered epigenetically, may have important ramifications towards the transition between aging (elderly before HBOT) to healthy lifespan (loci with similar methylation status among both recoveries after HBOT and the centenarians).
+The intersection of two fields of research (recovery therapy and ELLIs as a model of successful aging) will further our understanding of the complex aspects of a healthy lifespan by identifying loci that, when epigenetically altered, may have important ramifications for the transition between aging (elderly before HBOT) and a healthy lifespan (similarly methylated loci in both the post-HBOT recovery and ELLI cohorts).

 3b.
-Embarking on our centenarian’s epigenome result.
-We will compare the treated and none treated subjects in objective 1a to our centenarians to identify epiloci that might affect the recovery or maintenance in both groups (centenarian and treated subjects).
+Based on epigenetic results from our ELLI cohort, we will compare the results from treated and untreated subjects from Aim 1A to these ELLIs to detect epiloci that may affect recovery or maintenance of healthy aging in both of these groups.

 3c.
-We will test this candidate’s mode of inheritance by the use of offspring of centenarian.
+We will test the heritability of candidate epiloci by analyzing the offspring of ELLIs.

-Goal 4: To establish a mechanistic view through the effect of HBOT on mice epigenome.
+Aim 4: To clarify the epigenetic mechanisms underlying healthy aging in mice.

-Employing the EPIC array to mice at 4 and 12 month following HBOT treatment, we will further asses the methylation profile (baseline, during treatment, following treatment, 1 months after treatment and lifelong follow up).
-To decipher the mechanistic view of the treatment effects.
-We will sacrifice 20 animals at each 5 steps and study them physiologically, biologically and molecularly.
-We will look for association between the epigenomic profiling and these elements to understand the process of aging and recovery through this tool.
+We will conduct an EPIC array analysis of mice at 4 and 12 months after HBOT treatment, and will assess methylation profiles in these animals (baseline, during treatment, post-treatment, 1-month post-treatment, and lifelong follow-up) to understand the mechanisms governing treatment-related epigenetic effects.
+We will sacrifice 20 animals at each time point and evaluate them at the physiological, biological, and molecular levels.
+We will seek to detect associations between these findings and epigenomic profiling results to more fully understand the mechanistic basis for aging and the slowing of the aging process.